HICAI-ZJU/KANO-MindSpore/README.md

 │   ├── tox21.csv                   # downstream dataset Tox21
 │   ├── toxcast.csv                 # downstream dataset ToxCast
 │   └── zinc15_250K.csv             # pre-train dataset ZINC250K
-├── dumped                          # store the training log and checkpoints of the model │   └── pretrained_graph_encoder    # the pre-trained model
-├── finetune.sh                     # conduct fine-tuning
+├── ckpt                         # store the checkpoints of the model ├── finetune.sh                     # conduct fine-tuning
 ├── initial                         # store the embeddings of ElementKG, and preprocess it for the model ├── KGembedding                     # store ElementKG, and get the embeddings of eneities and relations in ElementKG